 Well, I hope that has given you enough to start.
 I know that is a lot of information, but there is a lot to know!
 If you have any questions feel free to contact me in Discord (Neon#3989), or you can use the #beginner-questions channel in Discord, or the “Beginner Questions Thread” on Reddit.
 Best of luck in your quest for the Eternal Throne!

-Bolt – People will sometimes call Torch “Bolt”, since it is essentially the exact same as the card Lightning Bolt.
+Bolt – People will sometimes call Torch “Bolt”, since it is essentially the exact same as the card Lightning Bolt from Magic the Gathering.

 Bounce – any effect that sends a unit back to its owner’s hand is a “bounce” effect.
 Teleport and Praxis Displacer are examples.

 Cantrip – an effect that draws a card, usually a small effect.
 Levitate is a classic example of a Cantrip.

 Chump Blocking or “Chump” – Chump blocking is the act of blocking a larger unit with a smaller one for the purpose of saving life.
 It is generally avoided when possible, but is necessary in the face of large attackers.
 A “chump attack” is related, where you attack with a group of units where one or more will likely be eaten up in the attack, but you get to deal some damage.

 Cut, or “getting cut” – This has two meanings, both relating to draft.
 The first meaning is when a faction is being taken by another drafter so that you do not see it.
 For example, if the person before you is taking all the good Fire cards you would say that Fire is being cut.
 It is best to avoid factions that are being cut.
 Cuts can also refer to removing extra cards from a deck (“I have 47 cards in my draft deck!
 Which 2 should I cut?”).